MSLNZ/msl-package-manager/docs/new_package_readme.rst

    See the :ref:`condatests-ini` section for an example if you want to run pytest_ with custom options without modifying any of these configuration files.

-Create the documentation files, uses `sphinx-build <https://www.sphinx-doc.org/en/latest/man/sphinx-build.html>`_, which can be viewed by opening **docs/_build/html/index.html**
+Create the documentation files, uses `sphinx-build <https://www.sphinx-doc.org/en/latest/man/sphinx-build.html>`_.
+The documentation can be viewed by opening **docs/_build/html/index.html**

 .. code-block:: console

    python setup.py docs

-Automatically create the API documentation from the docstrings in the source code, uses `sphinx-apidoc <https://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html>`_, which are saved to **docs/_autosummary**
+Automatically create the API documentation from the docstrings in the source code, uses `sphinx-apidoc <https://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html>`_.
+The files are saved to **docs/_autosummary**

 .. code-block:: console